top of page

 Indigenous Family Violence: Understanding Trauma and Building Resiliency will provide insight into Indigenous family violence and working within the family circle.
 Learn about Indigenous family violence and its impacts on the whole family system.
 Participants will hear from the voices of survivors, learn how to respond to safety and risk issues and increase knowledge regarding the impact intergenerational trauma has on the brain and nervous system.
 This training aims to develop skills in understanding and acknowledging vicarious trauma, learning how to support one another manage personal triggers when working with clients and developing your own tools for self-care.

-Training facilitator: Sue Languedoc, Executive Director from Aboriginal Counseling Services of Alberta
+Training facilitator: Keleigh Larson., Executive Director from Aboriginal Counseling Services of Alberta

 Strangulation Identification Training